In this article you will find:

 Peak on Monday, bottom on Saturday

-Shopper's data shows that we are most active on e-commerce in the first days of a new week, especially on Monday.
+Data from Shoper shows that we are most active on e-commerce during the first days of a new week, especially on Monday.
 Traffic on store websites on that day was 8 percent higher than the weekly average in 2018.

 Monday is also the day when the most e-commerce visits end in a completed purchase - 1 in 54.
 On Saturdays, it's only 1 in 80.
-The number of Monday transactions last year in Shopera's online stores exceeded the weekly average by 22 percent and was almost double the average Saturday result.
+The number of Monday transactions last year at online stores Shoper exceeded the weekly average by 22 percent and was almost double the average Saturday result.